Spoke and Spade is an urban farm growing vegetables for a hyper-local community.

 I live & work on what always was and always will be the land of the Wurundjeri people of the Kulin nations.

 I acknowledge the First Peoples, traditional custodians who nurtured and loved the land and waterways for thousands of years.
+They also farmed well, and had systems of food production which have been purposively unacknowledged.
 I pay my deep respect to their Elders, past, present and emerging, and acknowledge that Indigenous sovereignty has never been ceded.